ahmetozlu/vehicle_counting_tensorflow/README.md

 # VEHICLE DETECTION, TRACKING AND COUNTING
 This project focuses on "Vechicle Detection, Tracking and Counting" using [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and [OpenCV](https://opencv.org/about.html).
-This project has more than just counting vehicles, here are the additional capabilities of this project;
+This project has more than just counting vehicles, here are the additional capabilities of it;

 - Recognition of approximate vehicle color
 - Detection of vehicle's direction of travel